Mangaluru

 There are many private and state run buses to connect different parts of Karnataka and Kerala to Mangalore.
 The long distance bus services run along the National Highways NH17, South and East towards NH 48.

-For doing local travel one can the local bus services or book a cab or auto.
-Travelling locally is not a problem or an issue in Mangalore.
+local bus services or book a cab or auto.
+Travelling locally is not a problem

 The earliest references to Mangalore dates back to 3rd century.
 Mangalore was ruled by many rulers before it was taken over by British government till India got Independence.
 British took control on Mangalore after defeating Tipu Sultan.